thingsboard/thingsboard.github.io/docs/user-guide/install/pe/upgrade-instructions.md

 net start thingsboard
 ```

+### Troubleshooting

+In rare cases after upgrade you may face some License-related issues which are affected ThingsBoard service and it can't be started normally.
+How to solve it described at the [License-related issues](/docs/reference/known-issues/#license-related-issues) block.

 ## Upgrading to 2.4.2.1PE

 These steps are applicable for 2.4.1PE and 2.4.2PE ThingsBoard Professional Edition versions.